-However, in practice, what producers are financially obligated for is of critical importance when addressing what is literally a hundred million dollar question.
+However, in practice, what producers are financially obligated for is of critical importance when addressing what is literally a billion dollar question.
 At present, EPR for printed paper and packaging waste has focused on recycling - producers are obliged to pay for the costs associated with recycling post-consumer packaging waste.
 Where this becomes potentially problematic, is that recycling costs, particularly for composite and light-weight materials, are going up exponentially - recycling system costs for Ontario, British Columbia and other jurisdictions with EPR are increasing by double digits year over year.
 In the case of Ontario, recycling system costs have more than doubled in the past 15 years, while recycling rates have actually decreased.

 While advocates of EPR say that producers should be paying these costs irrespective of what they might be, the reality is that these costs are absorbed by the consumer, in the form of increases in the cost of consumer packaged goods.
-Now more than ever, we need to clearly define what the goal of waste management system should be.
-Is it recycling at any cost?
-Often times, the environmental benefits of recycling certain packaging types (composite material, flexible, glass) are nominal, calling into question as to whether recycling rates are the barometer of a successful system.